 Some businesses hesitate to sign up for a CDN due to additional costs.
 Depending on your business purpose, CDN may or may not be essential at the moment.
 However, China websites must have China-based CDN so it does help to consider it early on.

 In the long run, CDNs can actually save up on costs because it allows you to distribute the bandwidth loading of your web host provider.
 In addition to this, having a CDN also gives you the benefit of enabling WAF (Web Application Firewall) to protect your site against various DDoS attacks.

 Plugging into China's digital ecosystem

 Ensure content is translated into Simplified Chinese.
 Use organic and inorganic SEO to maximize your content's reach.
-In addition to this, social media plug-ins which you may have used for login purposes may no longer work for a China website.
-Facebook and Google are actually blocked in China, and in their place are a plethora of social media apps such as Weibo, WeChat, and Baidu, each catering to specific users.
+In addition to this, social media plug-ins that you may have used for login purposes may no longer work for a China website.
+Facebook and Google are actually blocked in China, and in their place is a plethora of social media apps such as Weibo, WeChat, and Baidu, each catering to specific users.

 Hosting a Chinese website outside China

 ICP licensing is perhaps the biggest hurdle to overcome when hosting a website in China.
 This is why some small to medium businesses prefer to host a China-targeted website in nearby areas instead of within China.